SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/index.md

 * [Server Guide](Backend/index.md)
 * [Lite web site](Lite/index.md)

+### Documentation

+The documentation of the code (not the software) is split in hierarchy level.
+Each part is contained inside the folders in a README markdown file.
+In this files we describe the functions of the module along each file or subfolder inside.
+Lets avoid long and unformatted comments.
+Comments are only used to describe very specific parts or steps inside a file.

 ## How to commit

 Its a hard requirement to write commit titles with this initial words.
 This is used to automate an changelog.
-If this condition is not met PR won't pass
+If this condition is not met PR won't pass.

 | Word      | Description                                                      |
 | --------- | ---------------------------------------------------------------- |